 Protection of people and animals.
 When describing experiments that have been carried out on humans, it must be indicated whether the procedures followed are in accordance with the ethical standards of the responsible human experimentation committee (institutional or regional) and in accordance with the World Medical Association and the Declaration of Helsinki available at : https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/.

-When describing animal experiments, it should be indicated if the guidelines of an international research institution or council or a national law regulating the care and use of laboratory animals have been followed.
+When describing animal experiments, it should be indicated in the guidelines of an international research institution or council or national law regulating the care and use of laboratory animals have been followed.

-The authors are responsible for following the protocols established by their respective health centers in order to access the data of the clinical histories in order to be able to carry out this type of publication with the purpose of research / dissemination for the community, so they must declare the compliance with this requirement.
-The author has the obligation to guarantee that the requirement of having informed all the patients included in the study and that he / she is in possession of the document signed by them having received sufficient information and having obtained their informed written consent to participate, has been fulfilled. in the same.
-The authors must mention in the section "Methods" that the procedures used in patients and controls have been carried out after obtaining an informed consent.
+The authors are responsible for following the protocols established by their respective health centers in order to access the data of the clinical histories to be able to carry out this type of publication with the purpose of research/dissemination for the community.
+They must declare the compliance with this requirement.
+The author has the obligation to guarantee that the requirement of having informed all the patients included in the study and that he/she is in possession of the document signed by them having received sufficient information and having obtained their informed written consent to participate, has been fulfilled.
+The authors must mention in the section "Methods" that the procedures used in patients and controls have been carried out after obtaining informed consent.

 The author is also responsible for guaranteeing the right to privacy of patients by protecting their identity both in the writing of their article and in the images.
-Do not use names, initials or hospital medical record numbers (or any other type of data irrelevant to the research that could identify the patient) or in the text or photographs, unless such information is essential for scientific purposes. cos, in which case you can collect it in the article provided that the patient or his parent or guardian gives written informed consent for its publication.
-The authors are responsible for obtaining written informed consent, authorizing its publication, reproduction and dissemination on paper and Internet freely available on the Internet.
+Do not use names, initials or hospital medical record numbers (or any other type of data irrelevant to the research that could identify the patient) or in the text or photographs.
+Unless such information is essential for scientific purposes in which case you can collect it in the article provided that the patient or his parent or guardian gives written informed consent for its publication.
+The authors are responsible for obtaining written informed consent, authorizing its publication, reproduction, and dissemination on paper on the web.

 The authors must declare the origin of any financial aid received.
 The authors must recognize whether the research has received funding from the US National Institutes of Health or if any of the authors belong to the Howard Hughes Medical Institute.